flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 RC receiver is powered through ESC output only.
 (If your ESC doest not give 5V output then make sure to power receiver separately).

 a.
-PPM : PPM input from RC receiver.
-Channel 1 on RC port acts as PPM input when param PWM_PPM_SEL = 1 which can be changed from   flytconsole.
+PPM: PPM input from RC receiver.
+Channel 1 on RC port acts as PPM input when param PWM_PPM_SEL = 1 which can be changed from   FlytConsole.

    .. note:: By default PPM mode is enabled.